Estimating Heterogeneous Causal Effects of High-Dimensional Treatments: Application to Conjoint Analysis: Modeling Heterogeneous Effects of High-dimensional Treatments

-In this section, we describe the proposed methodology for estimating heterogeneous effects of high-dimensional treatments.
-To simplify the exposition and notation, we focus on a general factorial design.
-This design corresponds to conjoint analysis with a single task per person, where there is only one treatment or profile assessed rather than a comparison to two profiles, and the complete and independent randomization of all levels within each factor.
-The extensions to more realistic conjoint analyses are immediate and will be discussed and applied in Section~\ref{sec:analysis}.
+We now describe the proposed methodology.
+To simplify the exposition, we focus on a general factorial design.
+This design corresponds to conjoint analysis with a single task per person, where there is only one profile assessed rather than a comparison of profiles, and complete randomization of all combinations of factor levels.
+Extensions to independent factor randomization and realistic conjoint analyses are immediate and will be discussed and applied in Section~\ref{sec:analysis}.